rgeraldes24/hyperion/docs/contracts/functions.rst

     // SPDX-License-Identifier: GPL-3.0
     pragma hyperion >=0.0.1 <0.2.0;

-    // This contract keeps all Ether sent to it with no way
+    // This contract keeps all ZND sent to it with no way
     // to get it back.
     contract Sink {
         event Received(address, uint);